ngua/distro_info/README.md

-## distro_info_cli
+## distro_info
-#### Look up Linux and BSD distros from the terminal
+#### Look up Linux distros and BSDs from the terminal

 Have you ever been _desperate_ to learn more about FOSS operating systems, but couldn't fathom opening a browser and navigating all the way to [distrowatch](https://distrowatch.com)?
-Enter distro_info_cli - a terminal-based reference for Linux and BSD distros. distro_info makes a request to distrowatch and parses the results with [bs4](https://launchpad.net/beautifulsoup).
+Enter distro_info - a terminal-based reference for Linux distros and BSDs. distro_info makes a request to distrowatch and parses the results with [bs4](https://launchpad.net/beautifulsoup).
 It optionally presents an ASCII representation of distro logos.

 ## Installation and Usage
 Assuming you use `pip`: